Teeth Regeneration and Regrowth 2023: Current Research and Future Treatments

-Since there are multiple breakthrough news (mostly containing phrases like No more dental fillings!) all over the web we have decided to put together single page with all current and upcoming state-of-the-art treatments that will revolutionize dentistry.
-This page is designed to be reliable and up-to-date, but please check last updated date (at the bottom of this article) to be sure if we kept our promise!
-So far this page has been updated over 50 times making it a reliable and always up-to-date source of information on future dental treatments.
+There are way too many breakthrough news (mostly containing useless phrases like No more dental fillings!) all over the web, so we have decided to put together a single page with all current and upcoming state-of-the-art treatments that will revolutionize dentistry.
+We believe that this page is the most comprehensive and most frequently updated summary on the entire web, period.
+This article will always be a work in progress with constant updates - so far this page has been updated over 70 times making it a reliable and always up-to-date source of information on future dental treatments.
+If you have information on any new research or discoveries that are not listed on this page please let us know in the comments section below.

 When will tooth regeneration be available?